 Beetles are a distinct group of insects characterized by their front wings, hardened into wing cases.
 It is not known if wild parrots eat beetles.
 However, these insects are a good source of protein and essential minerals such as:

 Be careful about the beetles you feed to your parrot.
 Some species, such as lady beetles and blister beetles, secrete poisonous compounds that are harmful.
 Other species, such as stag beetles, have strong pincers that are capable of hurting your pet.
-You should look up the beetle species you are feeding your parrot before adding them to the next meal.
+Look up the beetle species you are feeding your parrot before adding them to the next meal.

 Waxworms are the larval form of wax moths.
 These worms are often sold in pet stores, as they are a suitable meal for many reptiles, amphibians, and birds.
-Waxworms offer lower protein content than crickets, and have approximately 4 times as much fat.
+Waxworms offer lower protein content than crickets and have approximately four times as much fat.

 It is unknown whether or not parrots eat mosquitos.
 However, many different bird species, such as purple martins, geese, ducks, and swallows, consume mosquitoes and mosquito larvae.